-Many factors play a role in ensuring great customer experience.
+Many factors play a role in ensuring a great customer experience.
 While we always focus on the food and the service, we often overlook the restaurant layout, which in reality plays a crucial part in the overall experience of the customer.
 Restaurant interior design has also been known to influence the ordering behavior of customers.
 The restaurant layout also plays a critical role in restaurant operations and the workflow.
 You must always include certain design guidelines in a restaurant layout and floor plan design.
 In this article, we will discuss why a well-planned restaurant layout is important and how it improves the efficiency of restaurant operations.

 The Importance Of A Well Planned Restaurant Layout